ipastusi/truststore-maven-plugin/README.md

 Generate Java truststore as part of Maven lifecycle.

+## Why use this plugin

+In addition to providing common truststore-related features, this plugin was explicitly designed to support the following use case:

+- You need to implement integration tests in Java which will interact with web services over HTTPS.
+- These web services use certificates issued by CAs which root certificates are not included in your default truststore.
+- You could manually generate a truststore now and in the future, when one of the certificates expire, or you need to interact with yet another web service.
+- However, you want to have these situations handled automatically for you.

+This is where this plugin comes into play.
+You provide a list of HTTPS URLs, the plugin performs TLS handshake with each of them, grabs the certificates sent as part of these handshakes and uses them to generate the truststore.
+You can then use that truststore in your integration tests.

 ## How it works

 This plugin generates Java truststore in either JKS or PKCS12 format.
 Truststore can be generated from: